mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 Such clean-up operations can be supported similar to finalizers.
 While we enumerate weak references in `Scanning::process_weak_refs`, we clear weak references to unreachable objects.
 Depending on the semantics, we may choose to execute the clean-up operations immediately, or enqueue them to be executed after GC.
-We may resurrect the unreachable referent if we need to.
+We may retain the unreachable referent if we need to.

 ### Soft references

 Java has a special kind of weak reference: `SoftReference`.
-The API allows the GC to choose between (1) resurrecting softly reachable referents, and (2) clearing references to softly reachable objects.
+The API allows the GC to choose between (1) retaining softly reachable referents, and (2) clearing references to softly reachable objects.
 When using MMTk, there are two ways to implement this semantics.

-The easiest way is **treating `SoftReference` as strong references in non-emergency GCs, and treating them as weak references in emergency GCs**.
+The easiest way is **treating `SoftReference` as strong references in non-emergency GCs, and treating them like `WeakReference` in emergency GCs**.

 -   During non-emergency GC, we let `Scanning::scan_object` and `Scanning::scan_object_and_trace_edges` scan the weak reference field inside a `SoftReference`